 After reading your book I’m thinking direct selling has been a huge part of yours and Visalus’ success.
 How do you see this model of distribution and sales evolving by 2020?
 Do you think technology will have an impact?

 Direct Selling is radically changing how products are sold and consumed as a result of the value provided by the sellers and the fact that the model cuts out the “middleman.”
 The industry around the world is doing over 160B in sales now.
 It will continue to grow as a result of the benefit it provides to its participants.
-I see ViSalus becoming a multi-billion dollar company by the year 2020 and our investments in various technologies and companies (such a FragMob) will be very important to our growth and the industry’s for that matter.
+I see ViSalus becoming a multi-billion dollar company by the year 2020 and our investments in various technologies and companies will be very important to our growth and the industry’s for that matter.

 Now more than ever, young people are taking risks and starting new and innovative business.
 But, everyone needs a little push, inspiration, or motivation.
 How do you advise young CEO’s looking out for opportunities, funding, and, most importantly, mentorship?